 SE 276A.
 Finite Element Methods in Solid Mechanics I (4): Finite element methods for linear problems in solid mechanics.
 Emphasis on the principle of virtual work, finite element stiffness matrices, various finite element formulations and their accuracy and the numerical implementation required to solve problems in small strain, isotropic elasticity in solid mechanics.

 SE 276B.
-Finite Element Methods in Solid Mechanics (4): Finite element methods for linear problems in structural dynamics.
+Finite Element Methods in Solid Mechanics II (4): Finite element methods for linear problems in structural dynamics.
 Beam, plate, and doubly curved shell elements are derived.
 Strategies for eliminating shear locking problems are introduced.
 Formulation and numerical solution of the equations of motion for structural dynamics are introduced and the effect of different mass matrix formulations on the solution accuracy is explored.

 SE 276C.
 Finite Element Methods in Solid Mechanics III (4): Finite element methods for problems with both material and geometrical (large deformations) nonlinearities.
 The total LaGrangian and the updated LaGrangian formulations are introduced.
 Basic solution methods for the nonlinear equations are developed and applied to problems in plasticity and hyperelasticity.
 Prerequisites: Graduate standing and SE 276A or MAE 232A and MAE 231A or SE 271.

 SE 277.
 Error Control in Finite Element Analysis (4): This course will provide an overview of the latest technology for evaluating and improving the accuracy and validity of linear, non-linear finite element models, solution verification, finite element model validation, sensitivity analysis, uncertainty analysis, and test-analysis correlation.

 SE 278A.
-Computational Fluid Dynamics (4): Development and application of advanced computational techniques for fluid flow.
-Stabilized and variational multiscale methods for finite element and related discretizatons are stressed.
-Applications involved advection-diffusion
+Finite Elements for Fluid Mechanics (4): Development and application of advanced computational techniques for fluid flow.
+Stabilized and variational multiscale methods for finite element and related discretizations are stressed.
+Applications involve advection-diffusion

-equations, systems, and incompressible and compressible Navier-Stokes equations.
+equations and systems, and incompressible and compressible Navier-Stokes equations.
 Turbulence modeling will also be covered.
-Prerequisites: MAE 232A or SE 232A or consent of instructor.
+Prerequisites: SE 276A, MAE 232A or consent of instructor.
 (Cross-listed with MAE 236A)

 SE 278B.
 Computational Fluid-Structure Interaction (4): Conversation laws on general moving domains.
 Arbitrary Lagrangian-Eulerian (ALE) and space-time approaches to fluid-structure interaction are covered.
 Suitable discretizations, mesh motion, and discrete solution strategies are discussed.
 Prerequisite: SE 276A.
 (Cross-listed with MAE 236B)